Top

 Mzima, enjoying a mud-bath!

-In the meantime, Ashray did an amazing Christmas surprise to me by making me the foster parent of Mzima, an elephant that is being taken care of by the team at Sheldrick’s, until he is ready to go back into the wild by himself.
+In the meantime, Ashray gave me an amazing Christmas surprise by making me the foster parent of Mzima.
+He is an elephant that is being taken care of by the team at Sheldrick’s, until he is ready to go back into the wild by himself.
 If you would also like to foster or contribute to an elephant’s life, please visit this organization’s website: www.sheldrickwildlifetrust.org

 Next stop: Andalucia!